 All three principles advocate for you take action when you otherwise wouldn’t, and to go for things in cases when you know the consequences aren’t significant (and they generally aren’t).

 The difference between them is that they tell you to “go for it” in different ways.
 Pick the best option that’s relevant in your case, and apply it.
 If necessary, adjust as you go along.

 Apply with common sense

 Obviously, these guidelines should be applied with common sense, and should not be used as an excuse to harm others.
-They are not meant, for example, to encourage you to go rob a bank and then tell the judge “sorry” afterwards, or anything along those lines.
+They are not meant, for example, to encourage you to go rob a bank and then tell the judge “sorry” afterward, or anything along those lines.

 Summary and conclusions

 - We are often our own worse enemy when it comes to taking the initiative, since we let our doubts hold us back.
 However, there are some guidelines that can promote you to take action where you would otherwise hesitate to do so.

 - First, remember that if you don’t ask, the answer will always be no.